MarkWieczorek/mapmanager/_posts/2015-04-19-stack-browser.md

 ### Loading stacks

-#### Load Generic Folder
+#### Generic Import

-The **Load Generic Folder** button loads a folder of single-channel .tif stacks.
+The **Load Tiff Folder** button loads a folder of single-channel .tif stacks.
 Once loaded, the following should be filled in for each stack

  1. The stack scale can be automatically set for all imported stacks using the **um/pixel** x/y and z fields.
 This assumes all stacks in a folder have the same scale.
-The scale of individual stacks can then be set in the [stack][stack] window using shit+p.
+The scale of individual stacks can then be set in the [stack][stack] window using keyboard shit+p.
- 2. If the source .tif stack are multi-channel stacks, see [bAlignBatch][5] for a Fiji plugin to pre-process your .tif stacks into ch1/ch2 file pairs.
+ 2. If the source .tif stack are multi-channel stacks, see [bAlignBatch][5] for a Fiji plugin to pre-process .tif stacks into ch1/ch2 file pairs.

-#### Load ScanImage Folder
+#### ScanImage Import

 The **Load ScanImage Folder** loads a folder of ScanImage .tif stacks.